kninks/stockie-be/README.md

     pip freeze > requirements.txt
     ```

-5. Install pre-commit hooks
-    ```bash
-    pre-commit install
-    ```
-   For any pre-commit hook updates, please run the following command
-    ```bash
-    pre-commit autoupdate
-    ```

-6. Create a `.env` file in the root directory and add the following environment variables
+5. Create a `.env` file in the root directory and add the following environment variables
     ```env
     DATABASE_URL=postgresql+asyncpg://... (please ask for the database URL)
     ```